frapplecat/moonup/README.md

 ## DESKTOP
 ![nav-header](readme-images/moonup-nav-header.png)

-* MoonUp logo on left that always links to home page.
+* MOONup logo on left that always links to home page.
 * Links to other pages on right.
 * Bold white on active.
 * Yellow and bold on hover.